xpouyat/MK.IO/README.md

     );

-// with http source as a source var newJobH = MKIOClient.CreateJob("simple", "testjob3", new JobProperties
+// with http source as a source var newJobH = client.CreateJob("simple", "testjob3", new JobProperties
             {
                 Description = "My job",
                 Priority = "Normal",